About the author

 New Hampshire

 New Hampshire currently has no state-mandated paid sick leave requirements.
-However, eligible employees may be entitled to limited protections under the Federal Family and Medical Leave Act or through the Granite State Paid Family and Medical Leave Plan, which is a voluntary insurance program that went into effect on January 1, 2023, offering paid leave for qualifying family and medical reasons, but not specifically for routine sick leave.
+However, eligible employees may be entitled to limited protections under the Federal Family and Medical Leave Act or through the New Hampshire Paid Family and Medical Leave Plan, which is a voluntary insurance program that went into effect on January 1, 2023, offering paid leave for qualifying family and medical reasons, but not specifically for routine sick leave.

 For more information, contact the New Hampshire Department of Labor.